Neurological Foundation Annual Appeal

 Be the catalyst for change

-Despite the wealth of talent, health research in NZ remains underfunded, with a mere 0.7% of healthcare costs allocated to research.
-We can change this narrative.
+Despite a wealth of talent, health research in NZ remains underfunded, with a mere 0.7% of healthcare costs allocated to research.
+You can change this narrative.
 Your contribution will propel these researchers forward, removing the financial barrier standing in the way of progress.
 Will you help create a better future?

 THE DIFFERENCE YOU ARE MAKING